FilippoPisello/advent-of-code/readme.md

 #### Running your solution

 You can easily run your solution and get your output directly in the terminal.
-If you sticked to the two-parts approach, run:
+If you stuck to the two-parts approach, run:
 ```bash
 python -m advent_of_code <day-number> <your_name> --part <1 or 2>
 ```